pileofwolves/finmer/.github/CONTRIBUTING.md

 Pull requests are accepted for both code and content (though not entirely _new_ content, see README).
 Be sure to use the same general style and flow of the code surrounding your changes (see below for guidelines).

+### Running the game with developer tools

+Finmer has a **debug mode** that enables various diagnostics, as well as a script console that can be used to inspect, cheat or modify things as desired.

+To activate debug mode, do either of the following:

+- Compile and run a build in the Debug configuration.
+Debug builds have debug mode enabled by default.
+- Alternatively, pass the `-debug` command line option to a Release build.

+When in-game, a new Script Console button will appear in the panel on the left.
+Click it to reveal an input field.
+You can enter any arbitrary Lua code in this field.
+Refer to the Script Documentation for a list of functions and properties that you can use here.
+Press Enter to run your code.

+### Guide to furballs & assets

+Check out the Editor Documentation and Script Documentation (`/Modules/Projects/Documentation.html`) for info on how content modules work, what kind of assets there are, and how they interact with the game application.

 ## General Guidelines

 - All code must compile using C# 7.3 and run on .NET Framework 4.8.
 Currently, Finmer does not use later versions of .NET (such as .NET Core).